 FTIR, coupled with microscopy, can be used to determine the materials used and the thickness of each layer.
 In turn, this could help food producers choose the right packaging for their product, or also analyze a sample from the competition to gain insight and a competitive edge.

-Want to learn more about FTIR analysis?
-Visit our FTIR Spectroscopy page to discover its history, capabilities and related resources.
+Want to learn more about FTIR testing?
+Visit our FTIR analysis services page to discover its history, capabilities and related resources.

 Leave a Reply